 4. The day you come, send a text message to us when you are in Iowa and about an hour or two out.
 If there are any delays in your flight or other travel problems, let us know so we can plan.

 Pack light.
+Separate your medications and things that you will need in the jail into a separate bag so that the intake will go more smoothly.
 The only thing you will be allowed to have during the jail roleplay is your medications and medical devices such as CPAP devices.
 You are also allowed to have a book if you want.
 No other personal items will be allowed unless you let us know of your needs in advance.
 Your jail inmate uniform, underclothing, bedding, and personal items (toothbrush, soap, towel) are all provided by the facility.
 Your belongings are kept in a secure location.

 Most guests need to use thier mobile devices from time to time.
 We understand that there is a real world out there that you may still need to be connected with.
 Guests are permitted to get cell phone time when needed.
 In order to not interfere with historic role playing, inmate guests are taken out to the intake cell to use thier devices.